 - Three times more likely to be elected to class office?

-We have an ambitious goal to be in every public school in Chatham County.
-When we get there, we’ll be the first and only county in the state to do it!
-You can help us reach that goal by giving today!
-There are a number of opportunities for sponsorship or individual giving.
+We have an ambitious goal to be in all twenty-two public schools in Chatham County.
+We’re on track to make Chatham the first county in the state to do that!
+Our program is unique in that we never ask teacher, principals, or administrators to find funding to participate.
+We fully fund each residency with support from individual donors and local business, as well as through our partnerships with NC Arts Council and Chatham County.
+You can help by giving today!
+There are a number of opportunities for sponsorship and individual giving.

 Artists-in-Schools is made possible through partnerships with Chatham County, Chatham County Schools, and North Carolina Arts Council.